What do I need to know if my child is expelled?

 students who show serious behaviours of concern and when plans to manage their behaviour have not worked.

-students who are over 17 years old who have not taken part in learning and their behaviour affects the learning of other students.
+students who are 17 years and over who have not taken part in learning.

 Principals will think about how the school has supported your child’s learning, taking into account their needs and background before they decide to expel.

-After the meeting you will have seven school days to provide a response to the school with reasons why your child should not be expelled.
+After the written notice date you will have seven school days to provide a response to the school with reasons why your child should not be expelled.
 The principal will use this response as part of the decision-making process.

 What happens if my child is expelled?

 The principal and Director, Education Leadership will decide together if a student is to be expelled.
 Within 24 hours of deciding to expel a student, the principal must tell the student and their parents or carers and notify the NSW Department of Education.

 If your child is under 17 years old and expelled because of their behaviour, the principal must find a new school or alternative setting to continue learning within 15 school days.

 If your child is 17 years and over, you and your child should look for options to continue learning or transition to work.